slerman12/Help-me/5-Early-work-in-program.md

 #

-> **Most recently**, my second advisor deciding last-minute out of nowhere in the middle of a paper review (of a paper that had positive reviews and got accepted) that I didn’t have enough papers.
+> **Most recently**, my second advisor decided last-minute out of nowhere in the middle of a paper review (of a paper that had positive reviews and got accepted) that I didn’t have enough papers.
 And I was terminated before being able to run my robotics / foundation model experiments on the A6000s, literally a week after having finished the core programming for them.
 [I released that code open source](https://github.com/AGI-init/tributaries/blob/main/Examples/Sweeps/Bittle.py), but have no funding and barely the morale left to finalize, as this passion, work, and open-source generosity, is again wasted.

 #